artygus/ios-webkit-debug-proxy-win32/README.md

 Notes
 -----

-To debug with with ios-webkit-debug-proxy you need to have iTunes installed.
+- To debug with with ios-webkit-debug-proxy you need to have iTunes installed
+- To compile you need [libimobiledevice-win32](https://github.com/artygus/libimobiledevice-win32) solution
+- The project compilation was tested with VS2012 only

 Troubleshooting